ARTICLE

 Sid spent around seven months in the Florida Aquarium’s care.
 The Wild Kingdom crew was able to see his release back into the wild at Little Talbot Island State Park near Jacksonville.
 Sid was the 13th release of the year for the aquarium, which has released more than 200 rehabilitated sea turtles back into the wild.

-• They carry mini reefs on their backs.
+- They can carry mini reefs on their backs.
 Sponges, algae and small crustaceans all attach to the loggerhead turtle’s shell.

 To learn more about animals and conservation success stories, check out this other posts.